rsennrich/clevertagger/README.md

     preprocess/sentence_splitter < input_file | ./clevertagger --tokenize

-clevertagger also supports the n-best-tagging features of CRF++.
+clevertagger also supports the n-best-tagging features of CRF++/Wapiti.
 Use the option `-n` to get multiple analyses for each sentence, and `-t` to get multiple analyses for each token.